tweetwee1810/Note-Taker/README.md

 ## Description

 Note Taker is used for creating, organizing and store notes.
 Users can view, edit, add and delete the notes however they want to be.
+In this project, Express.js is being used to build the back-end server that serves the note-taker functionality.

 ## Table of Contents